Tag Archives : Dodge

 1967 Dodge Charger: Chrysler’s Marlin!

-For Chrysler, just getting up off the canvas after the “plucked chicken” fiasco of 1962 was hard enough without Ford doing something crazy by dropping its Mustang bombshell on the market.
-What’s more, the personal-luxury coupe market was heating up by the day.
-So what was a beleaguered Chrysler to do?
-Fake it, that’s what.
-And do so with a memorable and venerable name.
+Note: Today’s post was written by Lee Wilcox, a friend of mine in Texas.
+Enjoy. -TK For Chrysler, just getting up off the canvas after the “plucked chicken” fiasco of 1962 was hard enough without Ford doing something crazy by dropping its Mustang bombshell on the market.
+What’s more, the personal-luxury coupe market was heating…

 1955-56 Dodge La Femme: I Am Marketing, Hear Me Roar